estebanmunchjones2019/takeaways/angular-academind/takeaways.md

 </form>
 ````

-`ngModel` directive and the `name` of the control, is all we need to add the inputs.
+`ngModel` directive and the `name` of the control, is all we need to add the inputs and register it as a control.

 `name` is a built in html form attribute.